claymaks/cmaks.dev/_pages/about.md

 who allow that passion to grow.

-I'm currently looking for opportunities that will allow me to develop my abilities programming autonomous systems, along with creating more secure systems.
+I'm currently looking for opportunities that will allow me to develop my abilities programming autonomous operations, along with creating more secure systems.

 <a href="mailto:contact@cmaks.dev">Contact me</a> if you'd like to work together on a project!